Arthur Caplan, PhD

 Caplan is a regular commentator on bioethics and health care issues for WebMD/Medscape, for WGBH radio in Boston and WMNF public radio in Tampa.
 He appears frequently as a guest and commentator on various other national and international media outlets.

 Caplan is the recipient of many awards and honors including the McGovern Medal of the American Medical Writers Association and the Franklin Award from the City of Philadelphia.
-He received the Patricia Price Browne Prize in Biomedical Ethics for 2011.
 He was a person of the Year-2001 from USA Today.
 He was described as one of the ten most influential people in science by Discover magazine in 2008.
 He has also been honored as one of the fifty most influential people in American health care by Modern Health Care magazine, one of the ten most influential people in America in biotechnology by the National Journal, one of the ten most influential people in the ethics of biotechnology by the editors of Nature Biotechnology and one of the 100 most influential people in biotechnology by Scientific American magazine.
+He received the Patricia Price Browne Prize in Biomedical Ethics for 2011.
 In 2014 he was selected to receive the Public Service Award from the National Science Foundation/National Science Board which honors individuals and groups that have made substantial contributions to increasing public understanding of science and engineering in the United States.
+In May, 2016 the National Organization for Rare Disorders (NORD) honored him with their ‘Rare Impact Award’.

 He holds seven honorary degrees from colleges and medical schools.
 He is a fellow of the Hastings Center, the NY Academy of Medicine, the College of Physicians of Philadelphia, the American College of Legal Medicine and the American Association for the Advancement of Science.